 Biography

 Gillen D'Arcy Wood is Robert W. Schaefer Professor of Liberal Arts and Sciences, with appointments in English and the Department of Earth Science and Environmental Change, and is Associate Director at the Institute for Sustainability, Energy, and Environment (iSEE).
 He directs the Certificate in Environmental Writing (co-sponsored by the English Department), and serves as editor of Q Magazine, dedicated to student environmental writing.
 He is the author of five books on nineteenth-century literature, culture, and environmental history, including the award-winning Tambora: The Eruption that Changed the World (Princeton 2014) and, most recently, Land of Wondrous Cold: The Race to Discover Antarctica and the Secrets of its Ice (Princeton 2020).
 His work has been translated into eight languages.
-His current project, Blue Wild, revisits the iconic HMS Challenger research expedition (1872-76) as a pre-industrial baseline for our deteriorating oceans, and was awarded a Carnegie Foundation Fellowship for 2021-22.
+His new book, Blue Wild: The Lost Oceans of HMS Challenger, revisits the iconic Challenger research expedition (1872-76) as a pre-industrial baseline for our deteriorating oceans.
+It was awarded a Carnegie Foundation Fellowship for 2021-22, and will be published by Princeton University Press in Fall 2025.

 Research Interests